-This summery Israeli couscous salad combining herbs, raw veggies, and lush stone fruit makes a light and refreshing companion to grilled foods or bold-flavored plant-based protein dishes.
+This summery pearl couscous salad combining herbs, raw veggies, and lush stone fruit makes a light and refreshing companion to grilled foods or bold-flavored plant-based protein dishes.
+It’s an pearl couscous recipe that will impress your guests, and is easy enough to make for everyday meals.

 Use apricots or other stone fruit: I prefer to make this with apricots, but peaches or nectarines can be substituted.
 No matter which, make sure to use them at their peak of flavor and lusciousness, but not mushy.